katiekeegan/website/content/personal/flight.md

 ## Education

-My own educational journey is a little nontraditional.
-My experiences with others who have traveled unique educationap paths have made me passionate about accessibility and equity in K-12 education and beyond.
+My own educational journey is a little nontraditional, and learning from others who have traveled unique educational paths has made me passionate about accessibility and equity in K-12 education.
 Here are some of my favorite education books!

 - _Range_ by David Epstein
 - _What School Could Be_ by Ted Dintersmith